Ashok Kumar (police officer): Fight against corruption

-As Director (Vigilance) started an initiative called ‘Fight Against Corruption’ to curb corruption in public servants.
+As director (vigilance) started an initiative called ‘Fight Against Corruption’ to curb corruption in public servants.
 Around 50 such public servants were sent to jail in two years.

-People-Oriented Policing
+People-oriented policing

-During his stint as Director General (Law & Order), he particularly focused on working out criminal cases, victim-centric policing and humane policing which proved helpful and made an impact during the COVID-19 waves.
+During his stint as director general (law & order), he particularly focused on working out criminal cases, victim-centric policing and humane policing which proved helpful and made an impact during the COVID-19 waves.

 United Nations Mission in Kosovo

-Served in the UN Mission in war-infested Kosovo as Team Leader of Crime Investigation Unit for which he was awarded the UN Medal and Bar in 2001.
+Served in the UN Mission in war-infested Kosovo as team leader of Crime Investigation Unit for which he was awarded the UN Medal and Bar in 2001.

-Fight against Drugs and Terrorism
+Fight against drugs and terrorism

-During his deputation as Inspector General in Punjab Frontier and Bengal Frontier in Border Security Force, he played an instrumental role in the strategy and execution of many counter-insurgency/intrusion and anti-drug operations.
+During his deputation as inspector general in Punjab Frontier and Bengal Frontier in Border Security Force, he played an instrumental role in the strategy and execution of many counter-insurgency/intrusion and anti-drug operations.

 As an author

-He has authored the famous book ‘Human in Khaki’ (खाकी में इंसान), which is a collection of anecdotes and experiences of him and Lokesh Ohri as police officers across numerous districts.
+He has authored the book Human in Khaki, which is a collection of anecdotes and experiences of him and Lokesh Ohri as police officers across numerous districts.
 The book has been translated into Bengali, Gujarati & Marathi.
-The book was awarded ‘Pt.
-Govind Ballabh Pant’ Award by Bureau of Police Research and Development, Ministry of Home Affairs.
+The book was awarded Pt.
+Govind Ballabh Pant Award by Bureau of Police Research and Development, Ministry of Home Affairs.

-He has also authored three other books titled, "Challenges to Internal Security of India’’, "Cracking the Civil Services Examination: The Open Secret’’, and "Ethics Integrity & Aptitude’’.
+He has also authored three other books titled, Challenges to Internal Security of India, Cracking the Civil Services Examination: The Open Secret, and Ethics Integrity & Aptitude.

 As a sportsperson

-Kumar plays Badminton.
+Kumar plays badminton.
 He has won several tournaments.
 He stood 1st Runner-up in open category in the First All-India Police Badminton Championship.
 He equally loves Lawn Tennis and has organised many National-level Lawn Tennis tournaments.

 He is the force behind the Dehradun Marathon which witnesses participation of more than 20,000 people every year.

 Personal life

-His wife Dr. Alaknanda Ashok is an alumnus of Indian Institute of Technology, Roorkee and presently the Dean of College of Technology, G.B.
-Pant University of Agriculture and Technology, Pantnagar.
-They have two children.
-Kuhoo, the daughter, is an Indian Badminton player has represented Indian Badminton team in world championships and Asian championships and won 13 international medals including 4 Gold medals.
-Shashwat, the son, is following his father’s footsteps and is pursuing engineering from Indian Institute of Technology, Delhi.
+His daughter Kuhoo is an Indian Badminton player has represented India.